overleaf/object-persistor/README.md

 #### Notes

 In order for server-side MD5 generation to work, uploads must be below the `partSize`.
 Otherwise a multipart upload will be used, and the S3 `eTag` which is used to retrieve the MD5 will not be the MD5 hash of the uploaded object.
 In these cases, we download the data and calculate the MD5 manually.

-It is recommended to set this higher than the maximum upload size you wish to support.
+For verification during upload, we use S3's checksum mechanism to verify the integrity of the uploaded data, but when explicitly retrieving the md5 hash this will download the entire object if its size is above the part size.

 ### GCS-specific parameters